2006 Cook County, Illinois, elections: General election

 Suffering health ailments, John Stroger was removed from the ticket in June and replaced by his son Todd Stroger.
-John Stroger retired in August, and Bobbie L. Steele was appointed to fill out the remainder of his term.
+John Stroger retired in August, and Bobbie L. Steele was appointed to fill out the remainder of his unexpired term.

 Cook County Board of Commissioners

 The 2006 Cook County Board of Commissioners election saw all seventeen seats of the Cook County Board of Commissioners up for election to four-year terms.

 Fifteen members were reelected.
 One incumbent Democrat withdrew from their election after being renominated, while one incumbent Republican lost his primary.
 No seat changed parties.

-1st district

-Incumbent second-term Commissioner Earlean Collins, a Democrat, was reelected.